MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ## Edit code available in design studio

-You can start editing your site's code using Visual Studio code from the Power Pages home page by selecting **Edit** and choosing **Edit site code**.
+You can start editing your site's code using Visual Studio Code from the Power Pages home page by selecting **Edit** and choosing **Edit site code**.

 You can edit code in the following areas: